m-wiesner/BCUBED/README.md

  each data point stored as either vector or cell arrays where each cell/row represets a data point in which an array containing class or cluster assignments is stored.
 The multi-class variant (.m) should not yet be used and does not scale well.
-The single-class variant is on the order of 1000 times faster than the other bcubed scoring available on pip, but the multiclass variant has not been implemented in python as it suffers from the same slow performace.
+The single-class variant is on the order of 10-1000 times faster than the other bcubed scoring available on pip, depending on the dataset, but the multiclass variant has not been implemented in python as it suffers from the same slow performace as bcubed.

- Python and matlab implementations are provided.
+ Python and (matlab coming) implementations are provided.

 ## Installation
   The easiest way to install is to run the following command.